chrisbolman/percolate-content-marketing-process/README.md

 The scope states the key metrics we’re going to use to measure if the project was successful.

 #####Timelines
 Agreed upon key milestones for the team to hit in order to deliver the project on time.
+If a media plan needs to be developed and media needs to be bought, begin completing these steps.

 ## Step 4 - Development